Delicious Southern food in Gatlinburg

 The Donut Friar

-Tiny shop in The Village making fresh doughnuts and cinnamon bread all day.
+Tiny shop tucked inside The Village Shops making fresh doughnuts and cinnamon bread all day long.
 The line can stretch down the walkway, but it moves fast and the warm doughnuts are worth every minute.
+The cinnamon bread loaf is their secret weapon — buy an extra to take home because it won't last.
+Get there early for the full selection; popular flavors sell out by afternoon.

 Candy